Sino-Vietnamese conflicts (1979–1991): Aftermath

 From April 1987, the PLA began to scale down their military operations, yet still routinely patrolled the Laoshan and Zheyinshan areas.
 From April 1987 to October 1989, they conducted only 11 attacks, mostly artillery strikes.
 By 1992, China had formally pulled out its troops from Laoshan and Zheyinshan.
 The withdrawal had been gradually carried out since 1989.
 Atop Laoshan, the Chinese built concrete bunkers and a memorial after the conflict.
 Only earthen structures remained on the Vietnamese sector, which has been delineated and returned to Vietnam under the 2009 Border Agreement between the two countries.
 China and Vietnam negotiated the normalization of their relations in a secretive summit in Chengdu in September 1990 and officially normalized ties in November 1991.

+As part of efforts to develop border trade between the two countries, the PLA began large scale mine-clearing operations along the border in 1993.

 Thousands of people from both sides were killed in these border clashes.
 At the military cemetery in Vị Xuyên, there are more than 1,600 graves of Vietnamese soldiers killed during the conflict.
 Vietnam acknowledged 4,000 killed and 9,000 wounded in the area between 1984 and 1989.
 The Chinese confirmed their corresponding casualty figure as 4,100, including over 2,000 war dead.